alem-platform/bootcamp-go/crunch03/README.md

 2. **Edge Cases:**

+   - The program should run until there are no living cells left on the grid.
    - Handle minimum size grids (3x3) and larger grids.
    - Terminate the program if the input is invalid.
    - If the flags conflict, of the conflicting flags, accept the first one.
-   - The program should run until there are no living cells left on the grid.
+   - If a non-existent flag or argument is entered, an error must be displayed.
+   - All error text is at your discretion; the only requirement for errors is that they are understandable.

 ### Example 1: Basic Input and Evolution